Exposed: How Russia offered to fund Italy's Salvini

 "Russia is funding the Italian far-right politician Salvini and his party as a way to have a Trojan Horse in EU political decisions.
 This should be investigated and prosecuted if true," Browder said.

-Vergine, the Italian journalist, told EUobserver that under Italian law the League could obtain outside funding, but would have have to declare it in its official records.
+Vergine, the Italian journalist, told EUobserver that under Italian law the League could obtain outside funding, but would have to declare it in its official records.

 "In theory, it might be legal, but I don't think they would have declared the money from Russia" if they did go ahead with the Rosneft deal, he said.